j842/minecraft/README.md

 # drunner/minecraft

-A simple Minecraft server dService.
+A simple Minecraft server dService for dRunner 1.0.

 Pauses server on backup/restore.
 All data and configuration in backup.
 Can run multiple servers on a host just by using different ports. :-)